 Metric Type Example Algorithm Count Send Count Simple incrementer.
-Increase by one when a occurs.
-Duration Send Duration (method execution time in milliseconds) Exponential Moving Average with decay factor 10.
-Average of the method execution time over roughly the last 10 measurements.
-Rate Send Rate (number of operations per second) Inverse of Exponential Moving Average of the interval between events with decay in time (lapsing over 60 seconds) and per measurement (last 10 events).
+Increase by one when ar occurs.
+Duration Send Duration (method execution time in milliseconds) Rate Send Rate (number of operations per second) Inverse of Exponential Moving Average of the interval between events with decay in time (lapsing over 60 seconds) and per measurement (last 10 events).
 Ratio Send Error Ratio (ratio of errors to total sends) Estimate the success ratio as the Exponential Moving Average of the series composed of values 1 for success and 0 for failure (decaying as per the rate measurement over time and events).
 Error ratio is 1 - success ratio.